devopsacademyau/academy/classes/04class/iac/README.md

 In the push method, the resource being managed stays in a `sleep mode`, and the communication is initiated by the IaC tool.
 In that case, the tool will push the desired state to the resource being managed and the resource will converge to the desired state (again, either through imperative or declarative model).

 ## Terraform Foundation
-[Terraform](https://www.terraform.io/) is one of the main IaC tools available, and it uses a Decalative model with a push method.
-It can be used to manage resources in multiple cloud providers(including AWS, Azure and GCP) as well as manage resources in on-premisses(like in VMware and Openshift).
+[Terraform](https://www.terraform.io/) is one of the main IaC tools available, and it uses a Declarative model with a push method.
+It can be used to manage resources in multiple cloud providers(including AWS, Azure and GCP) as well as manage resources in on-premises(like in VMware and Openshift).

 It's a powerful tool that can be used to create, maintain and delete entire IT environments.
-During this material, we'll focus on how to use Terraform to manage AWS resources.
+This material will focus on how to use Terraform to manage AWS resources.

 ### Terraform Providers